mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 and it defines where the module will read binlog files from.
 Read access to this directory is required.

-If used in conjunction with the Binlog Server, the value of this option should be the same for both the Binlog Server and the avrorouter if the `source` parameter is not used.
+If used in conjunction with the binlogrouter, the value of this option should be the same for both the binlogrouter and the avrorouter.

 #### `avrodir`